Superalgos/Superalgos/docs/pages/suite/suite-trading-system-hierarchy.md

 ### Adding an Open Stage

 To add an open stage node, select *Add Missing Stages* on the strategy node menu.
-All stages that may be missing are created along with the rest of the basic structure of nodes required to define each of them, and their events.
+All stages that may be missing are created along with the rest of the basic structure of nodes required to define each of them and their events.